MicrosoftDocs/azure-devops-yaml-schema/task-reference/iisweb-app-deployment-v1.md

 **`WebSiteAuthUserPassword`** - **Password**<br>
 `string`.
 Optional.
 Use when `WebSitePhysicalPathAuth = WebSiteWindowsAuth`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Password for accessing the website's physical path.
+Specifies the password for accessing the website's physical path.
 If you are using a gMSA, this is not required.
 <!-- :::editable-content-end::: -->
 <br>